Convert TXT to Properties

 Q: What is a Java Properties file?

-Q: What special characters need escaping?
+Q: Are special characters handled correctly?